mkapur/sab-2021-doc/_main.knit.md

 The phase plot shows the interaction of fishing intensity and biomass targets (Figure \ref{fig:SPR4_phase}).

 # Harvest projections and decision tables
-Previous sablefish stock assessments have been designated as Category 1 stock assessments.
-Thus, projections and decision tables are based on $P^*$=0.4 and the values of sigma adopted by the Pacific Fisheries Management Council for stock projections.
-The time series of multiplicative buffer fractions that are a function of $P^*$ and the time series of sigmas provide the multipliers on the overfishing limit, these values are all less than 1.
-The multipliers are combined with the 40-10 harvest control rule to calculate overfishing limits, acceptable biological catches, and annual catch limits.
-The total catches in 2019 and 2020 were set at the Pacific Fisheries Management Council Groundfish Management Team requested values, just below that Pacific Fisheries Management Council annual catch limits for sablefish.
-The average 2,017-2,020 catches were used to distribute catches among the fisheries.
-All forecasts of catches are of total dead biomass, i.e., dead discard plus catch.

  \textprojections